Off Book Request for Proposals

 As part of your submission, please choose the format that best describes what you want to do:

-ROUNDTABLE: A discussion you moderate about a topic from your field, something having to do with Tisch or NYU, or a subject from the larger culture.
-You might give a brief introduction to the subject, but the bulk of the session should be a discussion among the attendees.
+ROUNDTABLE: A discussion you moderate - about a topic in your field, something important to Tisch or NYU, or a subject from the larger culture.
+You might give a brief introduction, but the bulk of the session should be a discussion among the attendees.
 In your proposal, explain how you want to structure and guide the conversation.

 Practical Details